What Is Esophageal Spasm?

 Esophageal spasm is a motor disorder of the esophagus characterized by disorganized, high-pressure, or simultaneous esophageal muscle contractions (instead of coordinated peristaltic ones).
 It manifests mainly as intense and episodic retrosternal chest pain — frequently confused with angina — and/or intermittent dysphagia.
 Episodes can last minutes to hours, occur spontaneously or be triggered by hot or cold foods, stress, or underlying GERD.
 There is no "visible spasm" — diagnosis is made by esophageal manometry.

-Clinical differentiation is impossible without tests — pain can be identical in both conditions: retrosternal, burning or pressing, with radiation to the arms.
-Therefore, every patient with intense chest pain should be evaluated with ECG and troponin to rule out acute coronary syndrome.
-Features that suggest spasm (but do not confirm): pain that improves with nitrates or antacids, relationship with swallowing of specific foods, absence of cardiovascular risk factors, and recurrent episodes with documented normal cardiac evaluation.
+Clinical differentiation is impossible without testing — pain can be identical in both conditions: retrosternal, burning or pressing, with radiation to the arms.
+Every patient with intense chest pain should therefore undergo ECG and troponin testing to rule out acute coronary syndrome.
+Features that suggest spasm (but do not confirm it): pain that improves with nitrates or antacids, a link to swallowing specific foods, absence of cardiovascular risk factors, and recurrent episodes with documented normal cardiac evaluation.

 High-resolution esophageal manometry (HRM) is the gold standard for diagnosis of esophageal motor disorders.
 In distal esophageal spasm (DES), it shows simultaneous (non-peristaltic) contractions in at least 20% of swallows, with normal distal integrated pressure.
 In jackhammer (hypercontractile) esophagus, it shows very high-amplitude contractions.
 Barium esophagogram can show suggestive findings ("corkscrew"), but is less sensitive than manometry.
 Endoscopy is performed to rule out structural causes.

 Yes.
-Acid exposure of the esophagus from GERD can sensitize esophageal neurons and trigger spasmodic contractions — GERD is one of the most common triggers of spasm.
-For this reason, treatment with PPIs is frequently the first therapeutic approach: if spasms improve with PPI, this confirms the role of acid as a trigger. pH monitoring with impedance documents reflux and guides the intensity of antisecretory treatment needed.
+Esophageal acid exposure from GERD can sensitize esophageal neurons and trigger spasmodic contractions — GERD is one of the most common spasm triggers.
+For this reason, PPI treatment is frequently the first therapeutic approach: if spasms improve with PPI, this confirms acid as a trigger. pH-impedance monitoring documents reflux and guides the intensity of antisecretory treatment needed.

 Common triggers include: very cold or very hot drinks (amplify the esophageal motor response); acidic foods and carbonated drinks (especially in patients with underlying GERD); rapid meals without adequate chewing; acute stress and anxiety (the brain-esophagus axis is bidirectional); and some medications such as prokinetics.
-Keeping an episode diary identifying personal triggers is a practical strategy to reduce spasm frequency.
+Keeping an episode diary to identify personal triggers is a practical strategy for reducing spasm frequency.

-Acupuncture can be considered as complementary therapy.
-Specific evidence for esophageal spasm is limited to case reports and small series, but proposed mechanisms — reduction of visceral sensitization, modulation of autonomic tone, anxiolytic effect, and possible smooth muscle relaxation — support its use as adjuvant in selected patients, especially with significant anxious component.
-It does not replace PPI, calcium channel blockers, or neuromodulators in cases with pharmacological indication.
+Acupuncture can be considered complementary therapy.
+Specific evidence for esophageal spasm is limited to case reports and small series, but proposed mechanisms — reduced visceral sensitization, autonomic tone modulation, anxiolytic effect, and possible smooth muscle relaxation — support its use as an adjuvant in selected patients, especially those with a significant anxious component.
+It does not replace PPI, calcium channel blockers, or neuromodulators in cases with a pharmacological indication.
 Treatment is conducted by a medical acupuncturist in cycles of 10-12 sessions.

 Yes, with moderate evidence.
 Calcium channel blockers such as diltiazem and nifedipine relax esophageal smooth muscle, reducing contraction amplitude.
 Studies show benefit in 60-70% of patients with symptomatic esophageal spasm.
 Side effects (hypotension, lower-limb edema, headache) limit tolerability in some patients.
 Low doses are generally used — diltiazem 60-90 mg 3x/day or nifedipine 10-30 mg/day.
 The physician will adjust the dose based on response and tolerability.